-Certain Debt Extinguishments Using Existing Resources
+Certain Debt Extinguishment Issues Using Existing Resources

 Project Description: This project addresses certain issues identified during the pre-agenda research that evaluated the effectiveness of Statements No. 7, Advance Refundings Resulting in Defeasance of Debt, and No. 23, Accounting and Financial Reporting for Refundings of Debt Reported by Proprietary Activities, and relevant sections of Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements.
-The project will consider improvements to the existing guidance related to debt extinguishments using existing resources.
+The project is considering certain improvements to the existing guidance related to debt extinguishments using existing resources.
 Debt extinguishments connected with troubled debt restructurings and bankruptcy, which are addressed in other pronouncements, are not included.

 Added to Research Agenda: May 2014